howerj/bit-serial/experimental/readme.md

 * pc    - The program counter, this is incremented after each instruction is executed unless the instruction sets the program counter.
 * flags - A 16-bit register containing 8-flags
+* shadow - swapped with the program counter on an interrupt
+* compare - Counter compare register
+* count  - Counter register
 * op    - A 12-bit operand which is part of every instruction.
 * rotl  - rotate left, not through carry
 * rotr  - rotate right, not through carry